 How much does it cost?

 Councils can set the charges themselves, so check with your local authority.
-However, no matter where you are, they will depend on the kind of project your are undertaking and, in the case of new builds, extensions, and loft conversions, on the floor area.
+However, no matter where you are, costs will depend on the kind of project your are undertaking.
+And, in the case of new builds, extensions, and loft conversions, on the floor area.

 There are a few key parts of the legislation you, as the client, should know about.
-Don’t worry, there is no complicated legal speak…
+Don’t worry, there’s no complicated legal jargon…

-- Part P – This is about electrical safety and means anyone carrying out electrical work must make sure it is installed to protect you from fire and electric shock.
+- Part P – This is about electrical safety.
+It means anyone carrying out electrical work must make sure it is installed to protect you from fire and electric shock.